 Washington State Public Affairs Manager,

-As Washington State Public Affairs Manager at Planned Parenthood of the Great Northwest, Courtney Normand manages a network of reproductive rights activists within Snohomish & Island Counties who promote Planned Parenthood's advocacy agenda.
+As Washington State Public Affairs Manager at Planned Parenthood Votes Northwest, Courtney Normand manages a statewide team of community organizers who promote Planned Parenthood's advocacy agenda by engaging supporters and volunteers to speak up and take action on issues of reproductive justice.
 She also conducts community outreach and works with external organizations, media, government, elected officials, and businesses for the advancement of strategic issue priorities.

 The Policy Studies program provided Courtney multiple opportunities to learn more about the practice of advocacy and how to work with stakeholders from diverse sectors.
 While in the program, Courtney conducted a capstone research project which assessed the impact of sex education curricula in Washington State.
-Aiming to work in sexual and reproductive health arena beyond graduation, Courtney’s capstone project allowed her to engage with players in the industry and to demonstrate her knowledge.
+Aiming to work in the sexual and reproductive health arena beyond graduation, Courtney’s capstone project allowed her to engage with stakeholders in the industry and to demonstrate her knowledge.
 This experience built her credibility and helped Courtney secure her current role with Planned Parenthood.

 Teresa Tam, '08

 Senior Analyst, U.S. Government Accountability Office

 As a Senior Analyst for the U.S. Government Accountability Office’s Health Care team, Teresa Tam has been a major contributor to reports on Medicaid preventive and dental services, as well as health care financing.

 Teresa’s desire to improve health care in the United States led her to the MA in Policy Studies program.
 Through the program, she developed a strong set of skills - namely, how to find, understand, and present evidence-based data, formulate research designs, and write succinctly and powerfully.
 The Policy Studies program prepared Teresa for her current role as an analyst, allowing her to help improve the performance and accountability of the federal government for the benefit of the American people.